zzonyo/trust-docs-test/source/index.html.md

 ## API Rate Limit Illustration

 Please note that, for both public interface and private interface, there are rate limits, more details are as below:
-* Generally, the private interface rate limit of API key is at most 10 times/second for each UID (this 10 times/second rate limit is shared by all the altcoins contracts delivered by different date).
+* Generally, the private interface rate limit of API key is at most 30 times every 3 second for each UID (this 30 times every 3 second rate limit is shared by all the altcoins contracts delivered by different date).
-* For public interface used to get information of index, price limit, settlement, delivery, open positions and so on, the rate limit is 20 times/second at most for each IP (this 20 times/second public interface rate limit is shared by all the requests from that IP of non-marketing information, like above).
+* For public interface used to get information of index, price limit, settlement, delivery, open positions and so on, the rate limit is 60 times every 3 second at most for each IP (this 60 times every 3 second public interface rate limit is shared by all the requests from that IP of non-marketing information, like above).
 * In terms of public interface used to get candle chart data, the latest transaction record and information of aggregate market, order book and so on, the rate limit is as below:

     （1） For restful interface: 200 times/second for one IP at most.

     （2）For websocket: The rate limit for “req” request is 50 times at once.
 No limit for “sub” request as the data will be pushed by sever voluntarily.

+* WebSoket, the private order push interface, requires API KEY Verification:

+    Each UID can build at most create 10 WS connections for private order push at the same time.
+For each account, contracts of the same underlying coin only need to subscribe one WS order push, e.g. users only need to create one WS order push connection for BTC Contract which will automatically push orders of BTC weekly, BTC biweekly and BTC quarterly contracts.
+Please note that the rate limit of WS order push and RESTFUL private interface are separated from each other, with no relations.

 * Will response following string for "header" via api